 - In Day 5 of Ninja Gaiden 3, Momiji recites one prior to the Obaba boss fight to create a Force Field.

 - Kuji-In Rin, Sha, and Retsu appear in City of Villains as player-character abilities for the Stalker (read: Backstabber) class.
-Respectively, they provide protection from certain Standard Status Effects, act as a self-healing ability, and provide temporary near-invulnerability (of the "95% of attacks miss" sort).
+Respectively, they provide protection from certain status effects, act as a self-healing ability, and provide temporary near-invulnerability (of the "95% of attacks miss" sort).
 Ninja Masterminds have Kuji-In Zen, which is the final upgrade to the abilities of their henchmen.

-- Used liberally in Touhou, with several human characters using paper talismans, and Sanae using a spell card specifically named 'Nine Syllable Seals'.
+- Used liberally in Touhou Project, with several human characters using paper talismans, and Sanae using a spell card specifically named 'Nine Syllable Seals'.

 - Bang Shishigami from BlazBlue attempts to chant one for a fire jutsu.
 Unfortunately, before the last syllable, he sneezes, causing the jutsu to run amok.